MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-dispatcher.md

     }
     ```

-4. Update the BotServices constructor to instatiate `DynamicsBotService` in the `BotServices.cs` file.
+4. Update the BotServices constructor to start `DynamicsBotService` in the `BotServices.cs` file.

     ```csharp
     DynamicsBotService = new DynamicsBotService(new DynamicsBotEndpoint(